justinwash/HYPERVIZOR/README.md

 ### Structure

-- 3 PHASEs (large levels)
+- 3 PHASEs (large levels), 1 FINAL PHASE.
 - Boss of each phase fights with a specific style and drops a VIZOR, which grants access to that fighting style as a selectable "class".
-- Complete the phases in any order, with any unlocked fighting style.
+- Complete the 3 initial phases in any order, with any unlocked fighting style.

 ### Exploration Mode